3.6.1. Rules for drawing locations (organizations)

 • If the organizations' signs are located above each other, the higher the sign, the closer to the center of the building you should draw the organization placemark.

-• If the main sign of an organization is located right at the entrance door, place the POI at the sign, if possible.
+• If the small sign of an organization is located right at the entrance door, place the organization placemark at the sign, if possible.
 Placing it anywhere between the sign and the entrance is also acceptable.

 Example